advatrix/automata_theory/README.md

 A finite state machine-based recognizer of strings that match patterns:

-`create relation(attributes)` or `relation[ join relation]`
+`create relation(attributes)` or `relation` or `relation join relation`

-`relation` - is a string of literals, doesn't start with number `attributes` - non-empty list if attribute, where attribute is a string of literals and doesn't start with number.
+`relation` - is a string of literals, doesn't start with number

+`attributes` - non-empty list of attributes, where attribute is a string of literals and it doesn't start with number.

 ## Structure